 The church today is very much a community church but with members also coming from several miles away, attracted by the style of worship and informal atmosphere.
-There are regularly two services on a Sunday as well as the Junior Church, with house groups on weekdays.
+There are regularly two services on a Sunday with occasional groups on weekdays.
+Messy Church for families is held once a month.
 The premises are used daily by church organisations, local residents and other groups.

-A coffee Drop-In, Teddies for very young children and their mothers, a children’s club, holiday clubs, a youth ‘Drop In’ (held at Harford Community Centre), a singing group, indoor bowls and a friendship circle for those more advanced in years are among the activities run by the church for the local community.
+Teddies for very young children and their mothers, a children’s club, a youth ‘Drop In’ (held at Harford Community Centre), a singing group, indoor bowls are among the activities run by the church for the local community.
 However the building also hosts regular railway society, sewing and art groups, Pilates, the Residents’ Association and other groups.

 1959-1967: Rev David Viles

 1998-2006: Rev David Littlejohns

 2008+ part of the United Reformed Church Norwich served by a team ministry with a minister assigned to groups of churches